3 Animations that Brought the Xapo App to Life

-Xapo is a new breed of banking – bitcoins, no fees, and an ingenious solution for using bitcoins with a real plastic card.
+Xapo is a new breed of banking trade app – bitcoins, no fees, and an ingenious solution for using bitcoins with a real plastic card.
 They are bringing the digital currency into the real world.
 To show they meant business a beautiful mobile app was needed.
 After their designers laid out the visual design, I came on to bring them to life.
 Heres what I created and why.

 When you first launch the Xapo app, you are presented with a realtime chart of the Bitcoin price.
 Although we could get the new bitcoin price very quickly, we opted to update the animation every two seconds.
 Updating it longer than that and it seemed unresponsive.
 Any quicker than that and it felt too erratic.
 This money is essentially in a checking account directly tied to your Xapo card, we don’t want it to feel like your balance is fluctuating rapidly.

 After trying various shines and glows, I ended up going with a light pulse that goes thought the last fourth or so of the chart.
 This mades it feel alive without being too distracting.
 The numbers in the price react accordingly and the arrow next to it responds when when the price is headed in a new direction.
 I tried a version with the arrow moving on each update, but it got too distracting.
 Animations should enhance the design, not be distracting.

 The vault is the representation of your secure bitcoin storage.
 The animation for the Xapo app needs to reflect that secure feeling.
 But first, lets have some fun with the password input.
 You may have seen my previous post about login screens, this is where I first got the some of those ideas.